Basil A. Paterson

 Basil Alexander Paterson (April 27, 1926 – April 16, 2014) was an American labor lawyer and politician.
-He served in the New York State Senate from 1966 to 1971 and as secretary of state of New York under Governor Hugh Carey from 1979 to 1983.
+He served in the New York State Senate from 1966 to 1971 and as the first African-American secretary of state of New York, serving under Governor Hugh Carey from 1979 to 1983.
 In 1970, Paterson was the Democratic nominee for Lieutenant Governor of New York on the Arthur Goldberg ticket.
-Paterson's son David served as governor from 2008 to 2011.
+Paterson's son David served as the state's first African-American governor from 2008 to 2011.